Sri Lanka’s strongman Mahinda Rajapaksa to take oath of PM for 4th time on Sunday

 Activists, already alarmed by the diminishing space for dissent and criticism in the island nation, fear such a move could lead to authoritarianism.
 The biggest casualty from the election outcome was the United National Party (UNP) of former prime minister Ranil Wickremesinghe which managed to win only one seat.
 The country's grand old party failed to win a single seat from any of the 22 districts.

-Its leader and four-time prime minister was unseated for the first time since he entered Parliament in 1977..
+Its leader and the four-time prime minister were unseated for the first time since he entered Parliament in 1977.
+Talking to reporters, Sajith Premadasa, the leader of the SJB opposition coalition who is tipped to be the official opposition leader, said he would not back any move by the government to repeal the 19A.

+"If amendments are necessary we can consider but not the wholesale repealing", Premadasa said in response to a question.